The Origins of Reiki

 6th Century: Acupuncture came to Japan in 502 AD.
 The Chinese government of the day presented the Mikado (Emperor, or Tenno) of Japan with the "Canon of Acupuncture".
 Zhi Cong (pronounced Gee Tsong) brought charts of Acupuncture and Moxibustion and other medical texts.
 Somewhere between 540 and 550, Buddhism was introduced from China, closely followed by Confucianism and Taoism.
 Kanji (Chinese writing) began penetrating Japanese culture in earnest and the Chinese system of medicine was also adopted.
 The introduction of Buddhism was followed by a few initial conflicts, however, the two religions were soon able to co-exist harmoniously and even complement each other.
 Many Buddhists viewed the Kami as manifestations of Buddhas.

 7th Century: In 620, the Japanese government sent doctors to China to study and issued an imperial decree to copy the medical educational system of the Chinese Tang dynasty.
 It set up a speciality of Acupuncture and Moxibustion.
-The Japanese embraced these practices, as they have embraced many things Chinese over the millenia and developed them along their own lines.
+The Japanese embraced these practices, as they have embraced many things Chinese over the millennia and developed them along their own lines.
 In 645, new governmental, administrative and tax systems were established after the Chinese model; these were to last until the rise of the military class (samurai) in the 11th century.
-During this period, the imported Chinese influences were "Japanesed" and absorbed into the culture.
+During this period, the imported Chinese influences were "Japanese" and absorbed into the culture.

 17th Century: In 1633, the Shogun forbade travelling abroad and almost completely isolated Japan in 1640, by expelling all Foreigners except the Dutch and Chinese, who were confined to special trading centres in Nagasaki only.
 In addition, all foreign books were banned.
 No Japanese were allowed to leave the country.
 Christianity was declared illegal and all Japanese were forced to register at Buddhist temples.
 Those Japanese who refused to renounce Christianity were executed, so were a number of the European missionaries who refused to leave the country.